BY-LAWS OF THE BEHAVIOR GENETICS ASSOCIATION (CORPORATION ASPECTS)

-(f) Diversity, Equity, and Inclusion (DEI) Committee: This committee will consist of 3 members elected by the BGA membership.
+(f) Inclusion, Diversity, Equity, and Access (IDEA) Committee: This committee will consist of 3 members elected by the BGA membership.
 These elected members will serve 3-year staggered terms.
 In the first year, at least 4 people will be nominated to stand for the 3 positions, BGA members will vote for 3 nominees, and the 3 nominees with most votes will constitute the first committee.
 Each year thereafter, one member of the committee will rotate off, two candidates will be nominated for the committee, and BGA membership will select the new committee member during the regular BGA election process.
 Typically, the longest serving committee member will act as chair.
 The purpose of the committee is to review any alleged violations of the BGA conduct policy (Article XV) that are reported to the committee, investigate the issue, and determine if action by the BGA is appropriate and the content of that action.
-The DEI committee will report the final outcome to the Board of Directors.
+The IDEA committee will report the final outcome to the Board of Directors.
 Members of the committee who are in conflict will recuse themselves from the review, to be replaced with an ad hoc member appointed by the committee chair.
 Upon a finding that a violation has occurred, sanctions may include, but are not limited to: training in professional conduct, mediation, loss of participation in activities, or loss of membership.
-Decisions of the DEI Committee can be appealed by either party to the Board of Directors, which makes the final decision.
+Decisions of the IDEA Committee can be appealed by either party to the Board of Directors, which makes the final decision.
 All deliberations and conclusions of these committees, as well as information about incidents or individuals, will remain confidential, although information may be disclosed if required by law.

 Contracts, Checks, Deposits and Funds